rwilson504/Blogger/power-automate-get-error-from-try-scope/power-automate-get-error-from-try-scope.md

-When utilizing scopes within Power Automate to create a try/catch/finally statement it can be useful to provide additional details about any errors that occured within the try block.
-The example below shows how to get the results of a Try block after it has failed and return that information.
+When utilizing scopes within Power Automate to create a try/catch/finally statement it can be useful to provide additional details about any errors that occurred within the try block.
+The example below shows how to get the results of a try block after it has failed and return that information.

 To replicate this do the following: